fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 infrastructure rather than with the application.
 From this RFC's perspective, Flux is the application, and whatever SPIFFE runtime the user has deployed is the infrastructure.
-There are both free (SPIRE) and commercial options available.
+There are both free (SPIRE) and commercial options available for a SPIFFE runtime.

 ## Proposal